leddoo/kibi/plan/main.md

         - track deps using temp arena & vec for each var.
         - also need to remove deps, hmm.
         - don't keep uninit, if not used.
+        - hmm, we don't really want to uninit, unless we need to cause you should be able to use the old value to derive a new proof.
         - maybe also easy to rewrite stuff that uses bool vars?
     - oh ja, `bite`.
     - generate warnings for unreachable code.